-Shoulder impingement syndrome is one of the most common shoulder causes of shoulder pain resulting in loss of range of motion and function.
-Those who may have shoulder impingement usually complain of pain exacerbated by lying on the painful shoulder and or when reaching the arm overhead.
+Shoulder impingement syndrome (aka Subacromial Impingement Syndrome) is one of the most common causes of shoulder pain resulting in loss of range of motion and function.
+Those who have shoulder impingement usually complain of pain exacerbated by lying on the painful shoulder and/or when reaching the arm overhead.

-Normal daily activities such as combing one’s hair, showering, or reaching up into a cupboard become painful, and a general loss of strength may be noted as well.
+Normal daily activities such as combing one’s hair, showering, or reaching up into a cupboard can become painful.
+A general loss of strength may be noted as well.

-The good news is that with the simple shoulder impingement exercises below you can ease your pain, but first let’s discuss this condition a little more.
+The good news is that with the simple shoulder exercises below, you can ease your pain.
+First let’s discuss this condition a little more.

 What are the Main Causes of Shoulder Impingement?

-• Repetitive overhead movements, such as golfing, throwing, racquet sports, and swimming, or frequent overhead reaching or lifting.
+- Repetitive overhead movements, such as golfing, throwing, racquet sports, swimming and frequent overhead reaching or lifting.

 Self Test For Shoulder Impingement: